Delicious, creamy keto pumpkin mousse is the perfect fall dessert. I love serving it this time of year because I can make it a day in advance!

-I believe it is.
-Pumpkin, the main ingredient here, is very healthy.
-Heavy cream, according to current research, is harmless for most healthy people.
 As for the sweetener, it’s your choice.
 I have impaired glucose metabolism, so for me, a low carb sweetener is the best choice.
 But if you can metabolize carbs, you can use sugar – note that I use a minimal amount in this keto pumpkin mousse.

 More tasty pumpkin desserts

 When it comes to pumpkin desserts, we almost always think of pumpkin pie.
 But there are other, more interesting options.
 This delicious pumpkin mousse is one of them.
 I also love pumpkin cheesecake, pumpkin ice cream, and this pumpkin cake is wonderful.

 Mousse, in general, is one of my favorite desserts.
 I love its airy texture.
 This pumpkin mousse is incredibly light and airy.
 So is this chocolate mousse, if you’re into chocolate, although it does contain raw eggs (unlike this recipe), so it’s up to you if this is something that you want to make.